Convex hypersurface theory in contact topology: A convexity criterion

 Generally speaking, $\Sigma_{\xi}$ can be rather complicated, even when $\Sigma$ is convex with Liouville $R_\pm(\Sigma)$.
 For our purposes of this paper, it is more convenient to regard $\Sigma_{\xi}$ as a vector field rather than an oriented line field.
 Of course there is no natural way to specify the magnitude of $\Sigma_{\xi}$ as a vector field, which motivates the following definition: Two vector fields $v_1,v_2$ on $\Sigma$ are \emph{conformally equivalent} if there exists a positive function $h: \Sigma \to \R_+$ such that $v_1 = hv_2$.
 This is clearly an equivalence relation among all vector fields, and we will \emph{not} distinguish conformally equivalent vector fields in the rest of the paper unless otherwise stated.

 In order to state the convexity criterion, we need to prepare some generalities on gradient-like vector fields in the following subsection.
-Our treatment on this subject will be kept to the minimum.
+Our treatment on this subject will be kept to a minimum.
 The reader is referred to the classical works of Cerf \cite{Cer70} and Hatcher-Wagoner \cite{HW73} for more thorough discussions.
-Indeed the adaption of the techniques of Cerf and Hatcher-Wagoner to CHT will be carried out in \cite{HHfiction}.
+Indeed, the {adaptation} of the techniques of Cerf and Hatcher-Wagoner to CHT is carried out in \cite{BHH23}.
 Note that similar techniques in symplectic topology have been developed by Cieliebak-Eliashberg in \cite{CE12}.